Bogor Ring Road

-Bogor Ring Road, sometimes called BRR or BORR, is a tolled ring road located in the city of Bogor, West Java, Indonesia.
+Bogor Ring Road, sometimes called BRR or BORR, is a controlled-access toll road which surrounds the city of Bogor in West Java, Indonesia.

 History

 The construction of the first section was finished in 2009 and inaugurated by Minister of Public Works, Djoko Kirmanto on 23 November 2009.

 Sections

 BRR is divided into 3 sections, it is planned to cross 11 villages in Bogor and 1 village in Bogor Regency.